Blueprint Travelers

 Sea Life is a popular attraction for families who visit Sydney.
 If you are looking to go, we recommend purchasing tickets in advance at the Sea Life website and choosing an entrance time that is early in the morning when the crowds will be the smallest.

-Walks Along the Coast around Sydney
+Top Things to Do in Sydney: Walks Along the Coast

 Spit Bridge to Manly Beach